 I accepted the role of Education Coordinator for Region 34 (Australia) in 2004 but unfortunately had to resign after only one year of service due to Joseph’s illness.
 I hope to return to the role sometime in the future!

 I took a break from quartetting in 2009 after 6 fantastic years with Audacious/The Latest News (we won bronze and silver during that time as well as helping me stay sane!) and a brief stint concurrently with JJAM (a fun quartet with my sister).
 Luckily, through A Cappella West, my sister and I found two more and formed a novice quartet called Fling! who competed in 2011 – an interesting challenge for me as I sang lead!
 Sadly, the tenor moved inter-state so we could not continue, but that turned out well when I was asked to join 3 great singers to form Hi-Jinx Quartet.
-We are now 4 times Australian champs and have competed at international three times, most recently in 2014 coming 19th in the world twice.
+We became 6 time Australian champs and competed at international four times, reaching 19th in the world twice.
 I’m currently enjoying developing a new sound with Enchant Quartet – just the beginning of our journey!

-I also sang with a mixed quartet called Guys & Dolls in 2010, when we won our division at the AAMBS Western Region Quartet Competition.
+I also sang with a mixed quartet called Guys & Dolls in 2010, when we won our division at the BHA Western Region Quartet Competition.
 It was great fun, but also a challenge – I wish I had male lungs!
 More recently, I sang in a mixed quartet called Twice On Sunday.
 We won the Western Region in 2017 and then went on to compete at the BHA National convention where we became Australian Mixed Quartet Champions as well as Pan Pacific Mixed Quartet Champs!